spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

   - Initiate the installation from the tenant portal.

-  - Deploy the gateway installer VM in vSphere.
+  - Deploy the gateway installer VM in VMware vSphere.

   - Launch the cloud gateway from the tenant portal.